theupdateframework/python-tuf/tuf/client/README.md

 7. TUF downloads and verifies the file and then makes the file available to the software update system.

+If at any point in the above procedure there is a problem (e.g., only expired metadata can be retrieved), the Root file is downloaded and the process starts over (and only once to avoid an infinite loop).
+Optionally, the software update system using the framework can decide how to proceed rather than automatically downloading a new Root file.

 ## Example Client